ryanspletzer/ryanspletzer.github.io/_posts/2017-02-19-hello-world.md

 layout: post
 title: "Hello World"
 date: 2017-02-19 12:00:00
-description: This has been a long time coming.
+description: This has been a long time coming, but after a few years I finally have a new blog.
 share: true
 comments: true
 tags: